United States forms

 - As an alternative to I-526E — use I-526 when I-526E for regional center investments

-- Failure to attend the biometric services appointment can lead to delays or even denial of your petition.
+- Missing a biometric services appointment can result in the denial of your petition.

 - EB-5: EB-5 Immigrant Investor Visa